davidlougheed/strkit/README.md

 specify a path to output a more detailed JSON document to.
 This document contains 99% CIs, peak labels, and some other information that isn't included in the normal TSV file.
 If you want this file to be indented and human-readable, use the `--indent-json` flag in addition to `--json ...`.
+Note that **memory usage will be higher** when JSON output is enabled.

 If you want to output a VCF file (STRs and SNVs if called; currently not phased), use the `--vcf ...` argument.
 If you pass `--vcf stdout`, the VCF will be written to `stdout` instead of a